VS

 The contenders are currently tied in head-to-head matchups.
 Your vote will break the tie.

-To Pimp a Butterfly is lauded for its deep lyrical complexity and its blend of jazz, funk, and spoken word with hip-hop.
-Kendrick Lamar's ability to discuss themes like racial inequality, depression, and personal growth connects profoundly with listeners looking for more than just beats in their music.
+To Pimp a Butterfly is revered for its deep lyrical complexity and its blend of jazz, funk, and soul with rap.
+Kendrick Lamar's ability to weave socially conscious themes with personal stories strikes a chord with fans who look for both innovation and meaning in music.